akarhin/akarhin.github.io/_projects/1_project.md

 ## Results
 Both models performed perfectly on preprocessed data, achieving a test accuracy of 1.00 and perfect cross-validation scores.
 However, when evaluated on raw data, SVM outperformed MLP with a test accuracy of 0.4417 and validation accuracy of 0.59, compared to MLP's test accuracy of 0.3917 and validation accuracy of 0.54.
-Despite this, both models' raw data performance was below random guessing, indicating room for improvement.
+Despite this, both models' raw data performance was below random guessing, highlighting the importance of data preprocessing when implementing traditional ML models for IFD.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">